The Real Story Behind TalkToTree

 I needed to breathe.

-And I needed to “Talk to Tree” by getting still and listening to my own inner wisdom.
+And I needed to be by trees, so I could hear my own inner wisdom.

 Because the voice of the soul doesn't use words.
 It’s touches you with a stillness—an inner knowing that’s usually drowned out by the mind.

 My soul didn't care about getting published.
 Or making a name for myself.
 Or proving my worth to others.

 As I walked, I began to admit that I never wanted to write to please anyone else, and when I got home, I packed up my manuscript and let it go.